grafana/loki/docs/sources/clients/promtail/configuration.md

 logs to Promtail with the [GELF](https://docs.graylog.org/docs/gelf) protocol.
 Currently only UDP is supported, please submit a feature request if you're interested into TCP support.

+> GELF messages can be sent uncompressed or compressed with either GZIP or ZLIB.

 Each GELF message received will be encoded in JSON as the log line.
 For example:

 ```json